-Neighbors/Neighborhoods.
+16.16.050(1)&(5) Neighbors/Neighborhoods.
 Due deference has been given to the neighborhood plan or comments and recommendations from a neighborhood with an approved neighborhood plan.

-There is not an adopted neighborhood plan for this area.
+Finding: There is not an adopted neighborhood plan for this area.

-Plans.
+16.16.050(2) Plans.
 The proposal is substantially consistent with the city comprehensive plan and other city adopted plans.

-The Comprehensive Plan's Expected Future Land Use Map has this property designated as "Generally Industrial" and the following Comprehensive Plan Goals/Objectives/Actions apply to the proposed gravel pit:
+Finding: The Comprehensive Plan's Expected Future Land Use Map has this property designated as "Generally Commercial/Business" and "Generally Residential."
+(Note: The area for the existing batch plant and proposed screening and crushing are on the portion of the lot that is designated "Generally Commercial/Business.")

+The following Comprehensive Plan Goals/Objectives/Actions apply to the proposed screening and crushing operation: